sagar7760/To-Do-WebApp/README.md

-## This is a MERN stack Web App to manage our Daily task
+## This is a MERN stack Web App to manage our Daily tasks
  - MongoDB
  - React and Tailwind CSS
  - Express.js